bellons91/personal-tech-notes/azure/Azure Container/Azure Container Registry.md

 Developers can push [[Docker Images]] to ACR from a CI pipeline.

-You can use [[acr-tasks]] to automatically rebuild application images when their base images are updated.
+You can use [[ACR Tasks]] to automatically rebuild application images when their base images are updated.
 You can also automate image builds when there is a new code commit in the source Git repository.

 In Azure Container Registry you can also store [[Helm charts]].